Sanjukta Chatterjee, MD, FACP

 Practicing Since: 1996

-Sanjukta Rinku Chatterjee, MD, FACP brings more than 15 years of experience to her role as intake physician at Cancer Treatment Centers of America (CTCA) at Southeastern Regional Medical Center (Southeastern).
-Dr. Chatterjee joined the team in Newnan, Georgia in December of 2012.
+Dr. Sanjukta Rinku Chatterjee brings more than 15 years of experience to her role as an Internist at Cancer Treatment Centers of America® (CTCA) in Newnan, Georgia.
+Dr. Chatterjee joined CTCA in December 2012.

-Dr. Chatterjee earned a medical degree from Tufts University School of Medicine in Boston.
+Dr. Chatterjee earned her medical degree from Tufts University School of Medicine in Boston.
 She went on to complete a residency in internal medicine at Emory University School of Medicine in Atlanta.

 Dr. Chatterjee has published chapters in books and in teaching manuals, such as the "Ambulatory Medicine Casebook" and "Alternative Medicine" as part of the Emory Update in Primary Care.
 She has been a speaker at national and international conferences, including the Society of General Internal Medicine and Emory's International Medical Volunteerism Conference.